OrbitalEnterprises/eve-esi-client/docs/WalletApi.md

 Get character wallet journal

-Retrieve character wallet journal  ---  This route is cached for up to 3600 seconds
+Retrieve character wallet journal  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/characters/{character_id}/wallet/journal/)

 ### Example
 ```java